witchard/goscr/README.md

 - [X] Support command line options for your scripts
 - [X] Support `-c` for passing code on the command line
 - [X] Allow user to hint at what imports are needed
+- [X] Support working with `#!`
 - [ ] Provide better mechanism for presenting compilation errors back to the user (map line numbers)
 - [ ] Clean up old compilation directories
 - [X] Test on mac and windows
 - [X] Support mode where code is run against each line of stdin
 - [ ] Improve module documentation (and of lines)
 - [ ] Add more unit tests :-)

+## Alternatives

+* For the ability to run go programs with a shebang: https://github.com/erning/gorun
+* Extended go syntax with scripting feel: https://github.com/goplus/gop